File Manager

 Drag and drop

 Drag files from your local machine (desktop, Finder, Explorer) directly into the file manager window to upload them to the current remote path.
-Multiple files can be dropped at once — each appears in the transfer queue.
+Multiple files can be dropped at once — each appears in the transfer indicator.
+Zync uses native OS-level drag-drop events for reliable cross-platform behavior on Windows, macOS, and Linux.

-You can also drag files between folders in the same connection to move them remotely.
+You can also drag files between connections to copy them server-to-server, or drag within the same connection to move files between directories.

 Copy to server